Kikiers/Mitsuss/README.md

   -I love Anime'Singing'and science
 - 💪I'm Currently learning Anatomy atm [college]
 - I enjoy playing games in my free time
-- If you play PT read my [Patreon] :3
+- If you play PT read my [Rentry] :3

 Basic Criteria
 - But Yes Hello there if you a friend of mine welcome